priyankash-citrix/openshift-operators/netscaler-operator-1.0.0/helm-charts/netscaler-observability-exporter/README.md

    - To enable Elasticsearch endpoint for transactions, set elasticsearch.enabled to true and server to the elasticsearch endpoint like `elasticsearch.default.svc.cluster.local:9200`.
 Default value for Elasticsearch endpoint is `elasticsearch:9200`.

-   - To enable Kafka endpoint for transactions, set coe.kafka.enabled to true, coe.kafka.broker to kafka broker IPs, kafka.topic, and kafka.dataFormat .
+   - To enable Kafka endpoint for transactions, set kafka.enabled to true, kafka.broker to kafka broker IPs, kafka.topic, and kafka.dataFormat .
 Default value for kafka topic is `HTTP`.
 Default value for kafka.dataFormat is `AVRO`.

    - To enable Timeseries data upload in prometheus format, set timeseries.enabled to true.
 Currently Prometheus is the only timeseries endpoint supported.

    - To enable Splunk endpoint for transactions, set splunk.enabled to true, splunk.server to Splunk server with port, splunk.authtoken to the token and splunk.indexprefix to the index prefix to upload the transactions.
-Default value for splunk.indexprefix is adc_noe .
+Default value for splunk.indexprefix is adc_nsoe .

 ## Installing the Chart
 Add the NetScaler Observability Exporter helm chart repository using command: